Casino Pier: Facilities

 Casino Pier was an amusement facility center featuring numerous rides, games, and concession stands.
 Before Hurricane Sandy, there were 38 rides on the pier, ranging from family rides to roller coasters; other attractions include a rooftop miniature golf course, a chairlift that runs the length of the Seaside Height's boardwalk north of Casino Pier, a figure 8 Go-Kart track, and numerous concession stands which serve typical boardwalk fare (pizza, cheese steaks, sausage sandwiches, ice cream, funnel cake, and lemonade).

 Located in the Casino Pier Arcade, between the boardwalk and Ocean Terrace was once the historic antique carousel built by Dentzel and Looff in 1910 named the Dr. Floyd L. Moreland Carousel.
 This carousel first arrived in Seaside in 1928.
 A Wurlitzer style #146-A Military Band Organ originally built in 1923 was also included to provide the carousel's music.
 The arcade currently houses the Pier Grille, a restaurant.
 The arcade features numerous arcade games, including claw and pusher redemption games, many popular video games, as well as classic arcade offerings such as Skee-Ball, pinball, and video poker.

 The pier itself also featured several games.
 Some are games of chance, such as spinning wheels, but more often, the games involved a rudimentary amount of skill, such as a ring toss, basketball shoot, and Ladder Climb.

 Although most of Casino Pier's offerings have been on the pier itself, additional Casino Pier recreational and concessional areas are located on the boardwalk between Grant Avenue and Sherman Avenue.
 Casino Pier owns a water park across the street, Breakwater Beach, which was remodeled in 2003 from the original Water Works water park that once stood on the property.
 Breakwater Beach incorporates numerous water slides with a heavy focus on families.
 Breakwater Beach has undergone several phases of reconstruction, and several slides have been rebuilt.

 The antique Dentzel/Looff carousel was acquired from Casino Pier in 2017 to refurbish and relocate it.
 The carousel has been closed and was shut off on April 7, 2019, and the disassembly and relocation process began in November 2019.
-The carousel will eventually be relocated to a new building which will eventually be built specifically to house it and to be a carousel museum.
-The building is planned to be located next to the boardwalk between Carteret and Sampson avenues.
+The carousel is now relocated to a new building built specifically to house it and is a carousel museum.
+The building is located next to the boardwalk between Carteret and Sampson avenues.
 The carousel was originally scheduled to reopen in its new location by 2021.
-However, the carousel is now scheduled to reopen in its new location by fall 2022.
+However, the carousel has reopened July 3, 2024.